johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 !! insert image

-_dist_ is just the ratio of the distance between the two strings with respect to the maximum length of both.
-Normalizing the distances allows for a baseline with a given grammar that might be considered "very similar" regardless of the term length.
+_lev_ is the Levenshtein distance function and _dist_ is just the ratio of the distance between the two strings and the maximum length of both.
+Normalizing the distances allows for a baseline with a given grammar that might capture all "very similar" terms regardless of the term length.
 For `(-> true)() -> false` and `(-> true) () -> false`:

 !! insert image